 JEJU FOLK VILLAGE MUSEUM

 Sangumburi crater is a crater of an extinct volcano.
-The crater and the surrounding area is rich in plant life.
-One of the prominent is the Eulalia Plants, that surrounds the paved pathways around the crater.
+The crater and the surrounding area are rich in plant life.
+One of the prominent is the Eulalia Plants which surround the paved pathways around the crater.
 Mt.
 Halla-san, the highest peak in Jeju, can be seen here.
-Entrance fee is 6,000 Won for Adults.
+The entrance fee is 6,000 Won for Adults.

 After Joengbang Falls, we visited Cheonjiyeon Falls.
 The trail going to the falls was paved for easy access.
 Souvenir shops and parks are can be seen in the area.
 Its deep waters are known as a habitat for Mutae eels.
-Entrance fee is 2,000 Won for adults.
+The entrance fee is 2,000 Won for adults.

 Before going to our next accommodation, we visited Jeju Loveland.
-It is a sculpture park, with a theme about sex.
+It is a sculpture park, with a theme of sex.
 From phallic statues to sculptures doing sex.
 It is a very different park, unique and funny at the same time.
-But still, we considered it as art and acted as grown up boys. :p Entrance fee for the park is 9,000 Won and be sure to be an adult. 😀
+But still, we considered it as art and acted like grown-up boys. :p Entrance fee for the park is 9,000 Won and be sure to be an adult. 😀

 After our nature adventure in Jeju, we returned back to Seoul.
 It made me very excited as I will now see the places I’ve just seen on videos and try some authentic Korean foods.
 Before our first destination, we visited the agency where we ordered our tickets for Everland.
 As we are going to our first destination, we passed by food vendors where they sell Kimbap, Gamja Hotdogs, and Walnut Cakes.
 Yummy!